unyankee/unyankee.github.io/_posts/2018-12-11-StarCastle.markdown

 Although was not strictly my first game, it is my first project I am proud of, because it was first 'big', made meanwhile I still was learning how to code.

-A game made completely from scratch using C++, and a simple Graphics library, just drawing lines, sprites, and texts.
+A game made completely from scratch using C, and a simple Graphics library, just drawing lines, sprites, and texts.

 It has several menus, and several features implemented from scratch.